John Frank (tight end)

-John E. Frank (born April 17, 1962) is a hair restoration surgeon, former professional athlete and bobsledder.
-He played college football as a tight end at Ohio State University, and professionally in the National Football League (NFL) with the San Francisco 49ers from 1984 to 1988.
-Frank was selected by the 49ers in the second round of the 1984 NFL Draft, and won two Super Bowls with the team.
+John E. Frank (born April 17, 1962) is an American former professional football player who was a tight end for the San Francisco 49ers of the National Football League (NFL) from 1984 to 1988.
+He played college football for the Ohio State Buckeyes.
+Frank was selected by the 49ers in the second round of the 1984 NFL draft, and won two Super Bowls with the team.
+After his football career, he became a hair restoration surgeon.

-Early years
+Early life

-John Frank was born in Pittsburgh, Pennsylvania the son of Barbara (née Sheck) and Alan Frank, and is Jewish.
+Frank was born in Pittsburgh, Pennsylvania, the son of Barbara and Alan Frank.
 He graduated from Mt Lebanon High School in 1980.
 During high school, he volunteered in the surgical laboratory of Dr Thomas Starzl, the "Father of Modern Transplantation", part of a team that performed the world's first liver transplant.

-Ohio State University
+College career

-While at Ohio State, John Frank was the starting tight end from 1981 to 83 and caught more passes than any other tight end in the history of the school.
-He was honored as a two-time Academic All-American, became the team's most valuable player, and was selected as a member of the All Century Ohio State Football Team and Ohio State's Varsity Hall of Fame.
+While at Ohio State, John Frank was the starting tight end from 1981 to 1983 and caught more passes than any other tight end in the history of the school.
+He was honored as a two-time Academic All-American, became the team's most valuable player, and was selected as a member of the All-Century Ohio State Football Team and Ohio State's Varsity Hall of Fame.

+As a senior, Frank was named a second-team All-American by both Gannett News Service (GNS) and the Newspaper Enterprise Association (NEA).

 As an undergraduate, he co-authored several research papers investigating the best treatments for pediatric croup and the work was published in the Laryngoscope.

 While finishing at Ohio State, he was invited to attend the Combine in Indianapolis in 1984, but declined in order to continue studying for his final exams.
 He was drafted in the second round of the NFL draft by the San Francisco Forty Niners and in June 1984 he graduated with a Bachelor of Arts in chemistry from Ohio State.